Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 == Code Actions for Active Markup

 One feature of #jedit[] that was missing entirely in #vscode[] is Isabelle's _active markup_.
 Active markup, generally speaking, describes parts of the theory, state or output content that is clickable.
-The action taken when the user clicks on an active markup can vary, as there is many different kinds of active markup, but the type of active markup most users will probably come across most frequently is the so called _sendback_ markup.
+The action taken when the user clicks on an active markup can vary, as there is many different kinds of active markup.
+One type of active markup the user will probably come across frequently is the so called _sendback_ markup.
 This type of markup appears primarily in the output panel and clicking on it inserts its text into the source theory.
-It appears, for example, when issuing a `sledgehammer` command which finds a proof.
+It appears, for example, when issuing a `sledgehammer` command.
+#footnote[The `sledgehammer` command is an Isabelle command that calls different external automatic theorem provers in hopes of one of them finding a proof.
+Isabelle then translates the found proof back into an Isabelle proof.]
+When this command finds a proof, it is displayed in the output panel with a gray background.
+The user can then click on it and Isabelle inserts the proof into the document.
 This example can be seen in @active-markup-sledgehammer-jedit.
 As mentioned, there are other types of active markup as well, but we will focus exclusively on these sendback markups.

 #figure(
   table(
     columns: 2,
     stroke: none,
+    table.header([*Before*], [*After*]),
     box(stroke: 1pt, image("/resources/jedit-active-sledgehammer-before.png")),
     box(stroke: 1pt, image("/resources/jedit-active-sledgehammer-after.png")),
   ),
   kind: image,
-  caption: [Active markup in #jedit[] when using sledgehammer.\ Before and after clicking on the area with gray background.], ) <active-markup-sledgehammer-jedit>
+  caption: [Active markup in #jedit[] when using sledgehammer.\ Before and after clicking on sendback markup.], ) <active-markup-sledgehammer-jedit>

 Unlike other features discussed in this work, active markups are a concept that has no comparable feature within typical code editors.
 Clicking on parts of code may exist in the form of _Goto Definition_ actions or clicking on hyperlinks, but inserting things from some output panel into the code unique.
 Hence, there is also no existing precedent on how to handle this type of interaction within the LSP specification.
 Because of this, the first question that needed to be answered is how we want to tackle this problem on a user experience level.
 That is, do we intend for #vscode['s] implementation to work the same way as it does in #jedit[] (i.e. by clicking with the mouse), or should the interaction work completely differently.